 One of the most common adjustments made to seasonally observed macroeconomic data is seasonal adjustment.
 Seasonal adjustment tends to be motivated by the desire to give a clearer picture of the underlying growth rate in the data.
 The quality and reliability of the resulting seasonally adjusted data are, therefore, heavily dependent on whether the underlying deterministic seasonal component is well specified, or at least well approximated.
-In relation to this point, the Office for National Statistics [ONS] one of the leading providers of seasonally adjusted data, specifically notes that the quality of its seasonally adjusted data that is not seasonally adjusted, the presence of deterministic seasonality is of interest in its own right, with deterministic seasonality and any shifts in deterministic seasonality important for both the identification of seasonal effects and the ability to correctly forecast a seasonally observed series; see, in particular, the extensive discussion on these issues in Miron (1996).
+In relation to this point, the Office for National Statistics [ONS] one of the leading providers of seasonally adjusted data, specifically notes that the quality of its seasonally adjusted data can be negatively impacted by abrupt changes in the seasonal patterns1.
+Even when working with data that is not seasonally adjusted, the presence of deterministic seasonality is of interest in its own right, with deterministic seasonality and any shifts in deterministic seasonality important for both the identification of seasonal effects and the ability to correctly forecast a seasonally observed series; see, in particular, the extensive discussion on these issues in Miron (1996).
 Clearly, if a time series is subject to structural change in deterministic seasonality, then any forecasts produced from a model that does not account for such a break will be unreliable.